MatchaMyu/Personal-Projects/OSDev/roadmap.md

 X Displays errors in a new screen including hex code (Currently mostly unreadable to a person, but begins the procedure to map the code to faults)

+X PIC Remapping

+X IRQ Handling (Timers, display timers)

+X Keyboard Recongition

+X 1 basic shell command

 NEXT:
-PIC remapping
-IRQ Handling (Timers)
-Keyboard Recognition.
-Basic SHELL commands.
+More Basic SHELL commands.
+Memory management.
 Advanced SHELL commands.
 (Changing color of text?)
+Graphic management (Basic.
+320x200)
 Hardware Identifiers (Basic, does not have to USE them, just IDENTIFY them) DOOM Port.
 (GOAL. genericdoom)

 LONG TERM:
 Whatis hardware command (Detects current hardware signatures) File system
+Super Mario Brothers

 What is NOT needed:
 These would make things too complex.